 MARINA DEL REY WATERBUS

-The Santa Monica Blue Bus is a great way to explore the Los Angeles Westside.
-In the Marina, Number 3 travels along Lincoln Boulevard to Santa Monica, where you can visit the Pier and shop at Third Street Promenade and Santa Monica Place.
-There are two Number 3 buses – one is an Express, with limited stops, so check with the driver about your intended destination.
-The Blue Bus Number 3 also travels to and from the LAX Bus Terminal.
+The Santa Monica Big Blue Bus is a great way to explore the Los Angeles Westside.
+In the Marina, Route 3 travels along Lincoln Boulevard to Santa Monica, where you can visit the Pier and shop at Third Street Promenade and Santa Monica Place.
+There are two Route3 buses – one is an express, with limited stops, so check with the driver about your intended destination.
+The Big Blue Bus Route 3 also travels to and from the LAX Bus Terminal.
 310-451-5444; bigbluebus.com.

 The Culver City Green Bus Line carries riders across 25 square miles of several Westside communities.
-Bus Nos.
-7 and 1 traverse the Marina’s main throughways.
+Lines 7 and 1 traverse the Marina’s main throughways.
 310-253-6510; culvercitybus.com.

 The Metropolitan Transportation Authority (MTA, or Metro) oversees bus and rail lines in the Greater Los Angeles area.
 This is a massive network that can generally get you anywhere you need to be in Los Angeles.
 323-466-3876; metro.net.